open main page here with limited thumbnails open main page here with ALL thumbnails

 three shots of the same plank; in the first pic, the wood is raw as I received it and then I rough-sanded it for the next two pics.
 In some aged cocobolo, sanding takes off a substantial patina and significantly changed the color, but that didn't happen on this one, so I assume the piece hadn't been aging all that long by the time I got it.

-another piece shown both raw and sanded --- on this one, the removal of the patina is noticable
+another piece shown both raw and sanded --- on this one, the removal of the patina is noticeable

 a pair of scales, with one side raw (with patina) and the other side freshly sanded.
 Good example of how freshly sanded cocobolo is sometimes very purple.
-In the first pic, the upper piece is the raw side and in the 2nd pic the lower piece is the raw side.
+The pairs got mixed up in these pics.

 just more examples of my compulsive behavior --- all of these small pieces are freshly sanded